 Does LLSC have Club owned boats?

 Sailing is an investment in both time and equipment.
-The Junior Program ONLY owns 2 Optimist 6, and C420s.
-The 2 Club owned boats are designed to encourage NEW members or soon-to-be-members to try it out or charter for camp.
+The Junior Program ONLY owns 8 Optimist and are designed to encourage NEW members or soon-to-be-members to try it out or charter for camp.
 They will always get priority.
 If you want a boat to use consistently – please consider purchasing one.
 Typically used Optis from our program go for $500-1,500.
 They lose very little value over a 4-6 year use cycle.
 It is an investment, but isn’t every sport?

 Does my child need to know how to swim?

 A swim check is required for all sailors participating in our camp and training programs.
 The test consists of jumping off the end of the dock without a life jacket swimming to the shore, treading water, and putting a life jacket on while treading water.
 This test helps ensure the safety of all our sailors.
 This is the standard requirement as set forth by US Sailing.
 All Juniors should demonstrate a comfort level in and around the water during the swim test and capsize drill.
 We strongly encourage all parents to practice this prior to camp.

 If I have another type of boat other than an Opti, C420 or laser, can I bring that to camp?